Bachelor's Degree in Integrative Human Health

 Faculty and Staff

-Nils K. Nelson Associate Professor of Integrative Human Health
+Nils K. Nelson Endowed Professor of Integrative Human Health

-Hassan Naji focuses on teaching biological and health studies courses.
-Naji believes in getting back to community through volunteer work to area schools and career centers.
+Hassan Naji focuses on teaching biological and integrative human health courses.
+Naji believes in getting back to the community through volunteer work to area schools and career centers.

 Assistant Professor of Integrative Human Health

-Matt is a Kinesiologist who specializes in Exercise Psychology, particularly among youth.
-As a faculty member at PNW, he focuses on teaching, research and service in integrative human health.
+Matt is a Kinesiologist who specializes in Exercise and Health Psychology, with a particular focus on the behaviors of children and adolescents.
+As a PNW faculty member, he focuses on teaching, research, and service in the Integrative Human Health program.